Skip to main content

 Our Services

-We specialize in the removal of INTERPOL notices and diffusions, including Red Notice removal, by submitting well-prepared requests before the Commission for the Control of INTERPOL’s Files (CCF).
-Each case is thoroughly analyzed to identify possible violations of INTERPOL’s rules, ensuring the strongest possible challenge.
-Through tailored legal strategies, we effectively contest these notices to defend our clients’ rights.
+We specialize in INTERPOL Red Notice removal and the deletion of INTERPOL diffusions by submitting well-prepared requests before the Commission for the Control of INTERPOL’s Files (CCF).
+Each case is analyzed for possible rule violations to ensure the strongest possible challenge.
+Through tailored legal strategies, we contest these notices to defend our clients’ rights.

 01